For Regular Submissions

 We always respond to email submissions with an automatic confirmation reply.
 If you haven’t received a confirmation, email us again to make sure we got it.
 We receive hundreds of emails each day, and sometimes submissions get lost in the deluge.
 That’s why it’s also important that you properly format the subject line.
 Send to:

-Send the required information and include either a self-addressed, stamped envelope and/or an email address so that we can reply.
+If you like sending your poems the old fashioned way, send the required information and include either a self-addressed, stamped envelope and/or an email address so that we can reply.
 Please note that we will only return poems if the necessary amount of postage has been added to your envelope.
-For foreign submissions, email is preferred—please do not send International Reply Coupons.
+For foreign submissions, Submittable or email is preferred—if you still want to submit on real paper, please do not send International Reply Coupons.

 Send the submission directly to our office: